scchess/Qualimap/doc/intro.rst

 Qualimap is a platform-independent application written in Java and R that provides both a Graphical User Interface (GUI) and a command-line interface to facilitate the quality control of alignment sequecing data.
 The aim of Qualimap is to provide an easy way for the quality control of mapping data, considering the sequence features and their genomic properties.

-Basically, the application accepts and examines sequence alignment data, summarizing some interesting issues found in such data.
-The main features offered by Qualimap are: fast analysis across the reference genome of mapping coverage and nucleotide relative content; easy-to-interpret summary of the main properties of the alignment data; analysis of the reads mapped inside/outside of the regions defined in an annotation reference; analysis of the adequacy of the sequencing depth in RNA-seq experiments and clustering of !HERE!.
+Basically, the application examines sequencing alignment data, summarizing some interesting issues found in such data.
+The main features offered by Qualimap are: fast analysis across the reference genome of mapping coverage and nucleotide distribution; easy-to-interpret summary of the main properties of the alignment data; analysis of the reads mapped inside/outside of the regions defined in an annotation reference; analysis of the adequacy of the sequencing depth in RNA-seq experiments and clustering of epigenomic profiles.

 Installation
 ------------

-Download the ZIP archive with Qualimap from the `Qualimap web page <http://qualimap.org>`_.
+Download the ZIP file from the `Qualimap web page <http://qualimap.org>`_.

 Unpack it to desired directory.

-Now you can run Qualimap from this directory using the prebuilt script:
+Run Qualimap from this directory using the prebuilt script:

 :samp:`./qualimap`

 Qualimap was tested on GNU Linux, MacOS and MS Windows. !Revise Windows!

-.. note:: On MS Windows use script qualimap.bat to launch Qualimap.
+.. note:: On MS Windows use script :samp:`qualimap.bat` to launch Qualimap.

 Requirements
 ------------

 Qualimap requires

-* JAVA runtime (6 or above)
+* `JAVA <http://www.java.com>`_ runtime version 6 or above.
-* R enviroment (2.14 or above)
+* `R <http://www.r-project.org>`_ enviroment version 2.14 or above.

+R packages:

+* optparse (available from `CRAN <http://cran.r-project.org>`_)
+* Repitools, Rsamtools, GenomicFeatures, rtracklayer (available from `Bioconductor <http://bioconductor.org>`_)

 The JAVA runtime can be downloaded from the `official web-site <http://www.java.com>`_.
 There are prebuilt binaries available for many platforms.